 In reality, it’s a little weird to even call the trip to Dutchman Falls a hike.
 After all, it’s located less than five minutes from a very well-marked parking area.
 However, given that the path to the falls is narrow with difficult footing, it’s not exactly a simple walk to get there.

-Dutchman Falls (known at one time as Amber Falls) is located just steps from one end of the Loyalsock Trail, a 60-mile trail that runs through Sullivan County and Lycoming County.
+Dutchman Falls (known at one time as Amber Falls) is located just steps from one end of the Loyalsock Trail, a 60-mile trail that runs through Sullivan County and Lycoming County, passing many great waterfalls like Rode Falls.
 While the waterfall can be heard from the trail, it can’t be seen, so you’ll have to go off-trail to check it out.

 Hiking down the very steep and sometimes slippery hill, you’ll first encounter the upper portion of Dutchman Falls.
 This waterfall is only about seven feet tall, but makes up for its lack of height with a beautiful cascade.
 In fact, from a photography standpoint, I actually like this part more than the lower falls.